-13. PPL stipulates that public procurement operations must be subject to internal and external audit conducted by qualified specialists. - [1 point] Overall: 1 Components: For point a) PPA 2011, sect.
+13. PPL stipulates that public procurement operations must be subject to internal and external audit conducted by qualified specialists. - [1 point] Overall: 1 Components: a) 0.5 For point a) PPA 2011, sect.
 48 (2) For point b) PPA 2011 Sect.
-48 (3) Point Distribution a) 0.5 a.
-PPL stipulates that public procurement operations must be subject to internal audit conducted by qualified specialists [0.5] b.
-PPL stipulates that public procurement operations must be subject to external audit conducted by qualified specialists [0.5] b) 0.5 Accountability and Integrity
+48 (3) a.
+PPL stipulates that public procurement operations must be subject to internal audit conducted by qualified specialists. - [0.5] b.
+PPL stipulates that public procurement operations must be subject to external audit conducted by qualified specialists. - [0.5] b) 0.5 Accountability and Integrity